bliutech/teaching.bliu.tech/content/homepage/about.md

 ---

 ## ✏️ About Me
 Hi, I am Benson! 👋 I am a computer science major at UCLA who is passionate about teaching. 📝 I am someone who likes to help students understand the *why* behind what they are learning, particular for computer science & cybersecurity.
 This website acts as a single place to hold any content or resources I develop for classes I help teach.
-It also is a small project to let me try out Hugo.
+It also is a small project to let me try out [Hugo](https://gohugo.io/).

 If you are a student in one of my classes, feel free to reach out to me via email or on Piazza.
 I am always happy to help! 🤗 If you are a fellow instructor interested in chatting about education, I am happy to do that as well. 👨‍🏫

+## 📝 Privacy
+I use [Google Analytics](https://marketingplatform.google.com/about/analytics/) on this website to get a better sense of my content’s traffic and audience.